GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (155) .md

 **Duration**: A number of rounds equal to the spell's tier squared

 **Effect**: You cause some amount of stone whose total volume could fit within a cube whose total volume is X cubic feet (where X is the spells tier squared), to become liquid.
 It will gradually reharden, starting out like water but becoming a thick pudding halfway through the duration.
 Alternatively, if the material to be affected is a creature composed of stone, treat as though it were subject to the Hydromorphy spell with the following exceptions;
-• It ignores any form of non-magical Acid, Fire, or Toxic attacks whose total is less than your level.
+• It ignores any form of non-magical Acid, Fire, or Toxic attacks whose total is less than the points of success.
 • Cold and electrical attacks against it have disadvantage.
 • It does not understand Hydroglossa unless it speaks it.
 • The duration of this form cannot exceed the spell's duration.

 **At Higher Tiers**: These benefits are listed above.